youssef-mesri/sofia-mesh/README.md

 ## Contributing

 Contributions are welcome!
 See `CONTRIBUTING.md` for full guidelines.
-In short:
+Please also review our `CODE_OF_CONDUCT.md`.

 - Open an issue to discuss substantial changes before a PR.
 - Use feature branches (e.g., `feat/…`, `fix/…`) and small, focused commits.